xvitaly/srcrepair/docs/source/fps-configs.rst

 FPS-config uninstallation
 ==========================================

-To remove FPS-config, select it from the list of available configs, press **Remove selected config** (or **Remove installed config**) button and confirm this operation.
+To remove a FPS-config, select it from the list of available configs, press the **Remove selected config** (or the **Remove installed config**) button and confirm this operation.

-If safe clean is enabled (green light in status bar), backup will be created automatically.
+If safe clean is enabled (green light in the status bar), the backup will be created automatically.
 You can restore or delete it on :ref:`BackUps <backups-about>` tab.

 .. index:: known issues with FPS-configs, missing voice chat, missing sprays
 .. _fps-troubleshooting: